How To Diagnose And Treat Internal Parasites In Fish

 While mixing medications is generally not advisable, Focus is a notable exception.
 Garlic Guard is also not a medication and is fine to mix with edible medications unless otherwise noted.

 Essentially the goal here is to create an all-in-one medication/food supplement to combat the internal parasites.
-You can take a bowl and add the appropriate amounts of fish food, Metroplex, Garlic Guard and Focus and blend it together, generally the mixture is a 4:1 ratio of Focus, Metroplex and food with enough Garlic Guard to saturate the mixture.
+You can take a bowl and add the appropriate amounts of fish food, Metroplex, Garlic Guard and Focus and blend it together.
+Add a 1:1 ratio of Focus, Metroplex, and food with enough Garlic Guard to saturate the mixture.

 The Garlic Guard will mask any odd scent produced by the medications.
 The Focus will bind the Metroplex to the food allowing it to be ingested by the fish needing treatment.